Upright rows are good for building impressive shoulders and a powerful upper back. But let’s be honest: this exercise is also controversial.

 The close grip variation involves placing the hands closer together, typically around shoulder-width apart or slightly narrower.

 With a narrow grip, your upper arms draw more forward rather than moving directly out to your sides.
-This version also places emphasis more on the upper trap and a little lesser on the lateral delt and rear delt.
+This variation places more emphasis on the upper trap and a little less on the lateral delt and rear delt.

 How To Do

-• Now, slowly lower the bar until it comes back to its starting position.
+- Now, slowly lower the bar until it returns to its starting position.

 3. Wide Grip Barbell Upright Row